 Department Partridge | Biological Mechanisms of Ageing

 We aim to discover genes and mechanisms that determine the rate of ageing and that are conserved in evolution, and hence are of relevance to humans.
 In particular, we focus on nutrition and on the signaling pathways that sense nutrients: the insulin/IGF/TOR pathway.
 We investigate the signaling mechanisms at work, the biochemical processes that are altered to slow ageing, and the mechanisms by which ageing acts as a risk factor for ageing-related neurodegeneration.

-Currently, the insitute hosts three junior research groups.
-Further Max Planck Research Group leaders will be selected in the near future.
+The MPI for Biology of Ageing will host up to ten Research Groups, each headed by a younger scientist.
 It is planned that they will come from a range of areas in biology of ageing research and will complement each other as well as the existing expertise in our institute.